chtoucas/Abc/README.md

 - A strict Option type.
 - Utilities to write code in the ROP style (Railway Oriented Programming).
-- A fast Gregorian date type?

 Quick start with `Maybe<T>`
 ---------------------------

-An Option type can help to avoid null reference exceptions, but that's not the point, it forces us to think about the outcome of a computation.
-We shall see a few concrete examples below (web, UI, logging, to be written...).
+An Option type can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
+We shall see a few use cases below (web, UI, logging, to be written...).

+Constructing a _maybe_.
 ```csharp
 // Maybe of a value type.
 Maybe<int> q = Maybe.Some(1);